yuziyydss/nano-banana-project/README.md

 # 🍌 Nano Banana Image Editor
+Release Version: (v1.0)

-> **🚀 Get Your Free Copy!** Join the [Vibe Coding is Life Skool Community](https://www.skool.com/vibe-coding-is-life/about?ref=456537abaf37491cbcc6976f3c26af41) and get a **1-click Bolt.new installation clone** of this app, plus access to live build sessions, exclusive project downloads, AI prompts, masterclasses, and the best vibe coding community on the web!
+> **⏬ Get Your Free 1-Click Install Copy!** Join the [Vibe Coding is Life Skool Community](https://www.skool.com/vibe-coding-is-life/about?ref=456537abaf37491cbcc6976f3c26af41) and get a **1-click Bolt.new installation clone** of this app, plus access to live build sessions, exclusive project downloads, AI prompts, masterclasses, and the best vibe coding community on the web!

 ---